regolith-linux/regolith-linux.github.io/configuring.md

 title: Configuring
 ---

-Regolith Linux utilizes the Xresource facility to define and set color, typeface, and backgrounds.
-These resources live in your home directory, and are designed to be easy to understand and modify.
+Regolith Linux utilizes the [Xresource facility](https://en.wikipedia.org/wiki/X_resources#Location_and_use) to define and set color, typeface, and backgrounds.
+These resources live in your home directory, and are designed to be easy to understand, modify, and reset.
 Assuming you're already in a Regolith session, let's have a look at your Xresources file.
 Because you may already have Xresource definitions that we wouldn't want to overwrite, Regolith-specific Xresources live in `~/.Xresources-regolith`:
 ```
 ! -- Styles - Colors
 !